Ar-Ramtha: Prehistory

-Ancient History
+Ancient history

 Artifacts and graves in the area show that ar-Ramtha has been inhabited at least since the Bronze Age, but the lack of study of the region gives us no exact information about when humans had selected the land for living.

 Ar-Ramtha might be the location of the Israelite city of Ramoth-Gilead, a Levitical city and city of refuge east of the Jordan River, mentioned several times in the Hebrew Bible.

-According to the Book of Kings, Ramoth-Gilead was the location of a battle between Kingdom of Israel and Aram Damascus.
+According to the Books of Kings, Ramoth-Gilead was the location of a battle between Kingdom of Israel and Aram Damascus.
 During the battle, King Ahab of Israel joined King Jehoshaphat of Judah to fights the Aramaeans but was hit by an arrow and died from his wounds.
 Later on, it was also the location of a battle where Ahaziah of Israel and Jehoram of Judah fought against Hazael, king of Aram Damascus, and Jehoram was wounded.
 In this city, Jehu, the son of Jehoshaphat, was anointed by Elisha.

 Classical Era

 The Roman Empire utilized ar-Ramtha as a remote hub to cross-link their colonies.
 The ruins of buildings and ancient Roman antiquities have been discovered at different parts of ar-Ramtha.
-During the Islamic expansion, ar-Ramtha, which was in the Hauran territory, was a port for Muslim scholars crossing between Syria and the Hejaz.
+During the spread of Islam, ar-Ramtha, which was in the Hauran territory, was a port for Muslim scholars crossing between Syria and the Hejaz.
 Historically and sociologically, the city is the twin to Daraa city in Syria, which is located on just the other side of the border.